 - Skin redness and discoloration

 Studies have shown that if patients are carefully selected, overall results are the same whether patients have partial breast or whole breast radiation therapy.

 Breast cancer - partial radiation therapy; Carcinoma of the breast - partial radiation therapy; Brachytherapy - breast; Adjuvant partial breast radiation - brachytherapy; APBI - brachytherapy; Accelerated partial breast irradiation - brachytherapy; Partial breast radiation therapy - brachytherapy; Permanent breast seed implant; PBSI; Low-dose radiotherapy - breast; High-dose radiotherapy - breast; Electronic balloon brachytherapy; EBB; Intracavitary brachytherapy; IBB; Interstitial brachytherapy; IMB

-Holloway CL, O'Farrell DA, Devlin PM, Stewart AJ.
+Otter SJ, Holloway CL, O'Farrell DA, Devlin PM, Stewart AJ.
 Brachytherapy.
-In: Gunderson LL, Tepper JE, eds.
-Clinical Radiation Oncology.
-4th ed.
-Philadelphia, PA: Elsevier; 2016:chap 15.
+In: Tepper JE, Foote RL, Michalski JM, eds.
+Gunderson and Tepper's Clinical Radiation Oncology.
+5th ed.
+Philadelphia, PA: Elsevier; 2021:chap 20.